 Now the parable means this: The seed is the word of God.
 Those along the path are the ones who have heard; then the devil comes and takes away the word from their hearts, so that they may not believe and be saved.
 Those on the rock are the ones who receive the word with joy when they hear it, but they have no root.
 They believe for a while, but in a time of testing fall away.
 As for the seed that fell among thorns, these are the ones who hear, but as they go on their way they are choked by the worries and riches and pleasures of life, and their fruit does not mature.
 But as for the seed that landed on good soil, these are the ones who, after hearing the word, cling to it with an honest and good heart, and bear fruit with steadfast endurance.

-• Soil #4 (Matthew 13:8-12, 16, 23-24, 30-43) The Committed Listener: This last group represents only twenty-five percent of Jesus’ followers; they are the spiritually reproductive listeners.
+• Soil #4 (Matthew 13:8-12, 16, 23-24, 30-43) The Committed Listener: This last group represents a considerably smaller percentage, and yet, they are Jesus’ true followers; they are the spiritually reproductive listeners.
 The good seed fell upon the good soil of their hearts.
 These are careful listeners, true Christians, and disciples of Christ.
 Although they are few in number, they’re faithful and fruitful investments for the Sower.
 Jesus calls them sons and daughters of the Kingdom.
 And He further identified them as good seeds and sowers of His Word.

 The word follow in Greek is akoloutheo.
 It could be defined as being united with Christ or accompanying Him as a disciple (Luke 6:40; John 12:26).
 The root word for follow is derived from the same Greek word for hear and obey.
 Before we move on, I want to point out one phrase found in these two verses: Matthew 13:24,31.
 Depending on your translation, it is translated as He told, put forth, or presented another parable.
 Just a very simple word or phrase, right?
 One might think so, but it is anything but simple.
 The Greek word is paratithemi and could be translated as follows: He deposited another parable into the fertile soil of His disciple’s hearts as a trust for protection.